 The University provides a number of student employment opportunities not based on financial need.
 Wages vary and are paid by the employing department of the University.
 To find out about such opportunities, students should attend the Part-Time Job Expo organized during the first week of classes in the fall semester.
-On campus job opportunities are posted in a variety of places: the SOLAR system, FSA, and through the Career Center's ZebraNET online jobs database.
+Students may also use the SOLAR System to search for employment on campus.